hajekpc/Augmented-M5-geometry/README.md

 and then can pass output to the next function.
 That's convenient!

 ### The pipe with STL functions works as follows:
-Copy your STL to your working folder and then:
+Copy your STL to your working folder:

 --> stl-filename.stl